Run1e/AHK-Object-Oriented-GUIs/docs/documentation.rst

      Gets all the rows that are checked.

      :return: An array of all the row numbers that are checked.

+  .. function:: SetImageList(ImageList)

+     Set an imagelist for the listview.

+	:param ImageList: An :class:`GuiBase.ImageList` instance.

   .. function:: GetNextSelected(Start := 0)